$125 off any CGM Plan. Use code FALL125

 a plate with sweet potato banana muffins

-These muffins are gluten free, dairy free, and contain no added sugars.
-The sweet potatoes add some extra vitamin A and fiber and are also high in antioxidants that may help prevent certain cancers and cardiovascular disease.
+These muffins are gluten-free, dairy-free, and contain no added sugars.
+The sweet potatoes add extra vitamin A and fiber to help manage a healthy weight.
+They also contain antioxidants that may help prevent certain cancers and cardiovascular diseases.

 Ingredients